 If the dog's owner does not carry a homeowner's insurance policy, or if their homeowner's insurance policy does not provide liability coverage for a dog bite or attack, then it is extremely unlikely that the dog bite victim will be able to receive compensation for damages.

-At Davis Law Group, P.S., we get calls from dog bite victims in and around Washington State nearly every single day.
+Our law firm gets calls from dog bite victims in Washington state nearly every single day.
 In situations where the victim has determined that the defendant does not have an applicable insurance policy, we are often asked, "Even if there is no insurance, can't you still sue the dog owner?"

 These costs may include filing fees, expert testimony fees, investigative costs, charges assessed to collect medical and other important records, costs incurred to create trial exhibits, and deposition and court reporter expenses.

 Even small cases can accrue costs of several thousand dollars.
-Since Washington State attorney ethics rules require that a client is always responsible for costs, an attorney has to be sure that the economic value of the case justifies the expected costs associate with litigation.
+Since Washington state attorney ethics rules require that a client is always responsible for costs, an attorney has to be sure that the economic value of the case justifies the expected costs associated with litigation.

-When there is no liability insurance coverage available to file a claim against, there is no guaranteed source of recovery.
+If there truly is no insurance coverage available to file a claim against, there is no guaranteed source of recovery.
 This means the client may be stuck with several thousands of dollars of costs, even if he or she wins at trial.
 The dog owner may offer an out-of-pocket settlement offer, but that may not be sufficient.

 Contrary to popular belief, a person who wins at trial will usually have to pay his or her own attorney and most of the costs.
 A win at trial only means you are entitled to a judgment against the person who is being sued.
 With a judgment, you can garnish a small portion of the person’s wages, or try to execute on the defendant’s personal assets.